Haselnussbomber/HaselTweaks/README.md

 - `/itemlink <id>`
   Prints an item link for the given item id in chat.
 - `/whatmount`
-  Target a player and execute the command to see what mount your target is riding and which item learnes this mount.
+  Target a player and execute the command to see what mount your target is riding and which item teaches this mount.

 ### Custom Chat Timestamp [[src](Tweaks/CustomChatTimestamp.cs)]